 The TOE implements SHA-1, SHA-224 and SHA-256 calculations but these are not resistant against side-channel attacks.
-Note, for SOF-high SHA-224 and SHA-256 shall be used.

 Secure copy

 The secure copy function is protected against SPA by randomization: the byte order in which a memory block is randomly permutated (based on F.RNG_Access).
 Because the randomization is different every time, the averaging of power traces is prevented, since the point in time in which a given byte is copied is different every time (with a very high probability).